ClimateImpactLab/downscaleCMIP6/README.rst

 CC-BY-4.0
 ~~~~~~~~~

 The following bias corrected and downscaled model simulations are licensed under a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_.
 Note that this license requires citation of the source model output (included here).
 Please see https://creativecommons.org/licenses/by/4.0/ for more information.
+Access the collection on Planetary Computer at https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by.

 * **ACCESS-CM2**